Fly Club: Clubhouse

 The Fly clubhouse is located at Two Holyoke Place, near Harvard Square, along the "Gold Coast" of formerly private residences.
 The Fly sits in front of Harvard's Lowell House (1930), across Mt.
 Auburn Street from the Harvard Lampoon building (1909).
 It was constructed by the club in 1896.
 Its brick facade added in 1902.

 The Fly also owns the property at 45 Dunster Street, which is currently leased to the Hasty Pudding Club and restaurant Dig Inn.

 In 2020, the Fly Club’s property holdings were valued at a combined $10,384,000, more than any other Harvard final club.

 Membership

 The Fly Club is a final club, traditionally "punching" or inviting male undergraduates of Harvard College during their sophomore or junior year.
 Its membership is all male.

 Controversies

-Lisa Schkolnick, a Harvard student, sued the Fly Club for discrimination of women in 1987; however, a Massachusetts court rules that is lacked jurisdiction over private organizations such as the Fly Club.
+Lisa Schkolnick, a Harvard student, sued the Fly Club for discrimination of women in 1987; however, a Massachusetts court ruled that it lacked jurisdiction over private organizations such as the Fly Club.
 In September 1993, the all-male club voted to admit women, but delayed punching women that year and reversed the decision in 1994.
 However, this decision means that Fly Club became subject to university sanctions that prohibit members' access to some campus privileges, such as leadership positions, athletic captaincies, and some fellowships.
 In addition, the university does not officially recognize Fly Club.